Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.x.md

 - Fixed cheat panel not spawning full stack of item when using shift click
 - Fixed Admin map listing scripted admin tools such as scripted door when no owner was selected
 - Fixed scripted admin tools being counted as the wrong type of tool in admin map

+## 0.8.13
+- Added nodes to control environment on clients: Day Sky colors, Night Sky colors, moon/sun color, Eclipse Mode, Client only frozen time.
+- Added a copy/paste button to script list so you can edit their code directly.
+They also accept values where each line is a list entry.
+- Added used points to Get Feat/Attribute Points nodes
+- Added post login ban feature.
+Using the player editor you can ban any user at any time without a reboot, but the ban function by simply kicking the user on login and does not prevent initial login.
+- Added Recipe panel to the player editor
+- Added various nodes to handle player recipes
+- Removed Player Wallpaper tooltip
+- Changed all Admin Tools way to get into editing them for consistency.
+Every tool will now open its panel by using the action wheel, and using the red bottle pencil icon, including player version of wallpaper and decals
+- Changed every Kick action from admin to be a server disconnect rather than a game shutdown
+- Improved wallpaper collision to not have its thickness scale with its overall size
+- Improved scripting node search with category filtering
+- Improved script search such that when searching from default category, the search will be performed in all categories
+- Fixed export/backup of scripts that could end up being corrupted.
+Previously exported script might be impossible to reimport after this update and will need to be exported again.
+- Fixed scripting lists not displaying their weight properly